MathHubInfo/Frontend/README.md

 # for a proper debugging interface
 yarn webpack-dev-server
 ```

+As an IDE, it is recommended to use [Visual Studio Code](https://code.visualstudio.com/) along with the [TSLint Extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint).
+Both should work out-of-the-box after cloning this repository and running the `yarn` command above.

 ## Deployment via Docker

 To easily deploy an instance of the frontend, a [Dockerfile](Dockerfile) is available.